What was once the Dayton area’s most popular food truck has risen from the dead, at least for the time being.

 Zombie Dogz — which operates a bricks-and-mortar restaurant on Brown Street adjacent to the University of Dayton — got its start as a food truck, developing a large and loyal Zombie following around town before announcing last fall they were retiring the truck due to mechanical issues.

 But it turns out the food truck is Not Dead Yet.

-“So, we've got this thing we keep flip-floppin’ with, and it's our food truck,” Zombie Dogz owners David and Lee VanArtsdalen said late last month on the restaurant’s Facebook page.
+“So, we've got this thing we keep flip-floppin’ with, and it's our food truck,” Zombie Dogz owners David and Lee VanArtsdalen said at the beginning of the season on the restaurant’s Facebook page.

 “We LOVE our food truck and were completely upset that we had to shut her down last season. ...This season will be specifically event to event ONLY ... we will be taking her out a few times a month.
 She ain't pretty!!!
 She's been through a lot, but she's our mess and we just can't seem to part ways with her!!!!
 The memories and our start all came from that trailer and it's hard letting her go.”

-We reached out to David VanArtsdalen to learn more, and here’s what he told us Monday morning:
+We reached out to David VanArtsdalen to learn more, and here’s what he told us :